You are here:

 The Ocean School offers exciting environmental education for pupils of different age groups.
 With videos, virtual reality / augmented reality and interactive projects in English and French, it covers subjects from science to social studies.

 Learning and teaching opportunities relating to the protection and sustainable use of the ocean - for formal and informal learning contexts (from daycare centres to lifelong learning).
-Available in German only.

 The federal government and the governments of the five northern German states support the current development and sponsor the DAM